 ABSTRACT

 We examine the claim that the U.S. Electoral College (EC) is very badly malapportioned, and we consider present levels of malapportionment in historical perspective using apportionment data going back to the Founding.
 We show that the common wisdom about the extent of malapportionment in the EC is exaggerated once we distinguish between large differences in population share and EC vote share between the most under represented and the most overrepresented state, since the states with the greatest malapportionment do not make up a large share of the EC vote.
-Indeed, when we measure malapportionment using the metric that most common is the electoral systems literature to measure seats-votes disproportionality (Gallagher 1991),we find we show that contemporary levels of malapportionment are below historical levels, returning to levels not seen since the mid 19th century.
+Indeed, while malapportionment in the EC must be larger than malapportionment in the U.S. House, it is not that much larger, and the EC is far less malapportioned than the U.S. Senate.
+Moreover, when we measure malapportionment using the metrics that are most common is the electoral systems literature to measure seats-votes disproportionality (Loosemore and Hanby, 1971; Gallagher 1991), we find the EC in population terms looks remarkably proportional.
+Similarly, when we compare the Gini value of EC seat allocations to Gini inequalities in incomes in the U.S. across states, we find the former miniscule compared to the latter.
+Finally, we show that contemporary levels of malapportionment are below historical levels, returning to levels not seen since the mid 19th century.

 Word Count: XXXX